 0.7.
 This Regulation cannot cover all the traffic conditions and infrastructure features in the type-approval process; this Regulation recognises that the performances required in this Regulation cannot be achieved in all conditions (vehicle condition, road environment, weather conditions and traffic scenarios etc. may affect the system performances).
 Actual conditions and features in the real world should not result in false warnings to the extent that they encourage the driver to switch the system off.

+0.8.
+This regulation allows for Separate Technical Units (STU) or Components approvals: The Industry may need a regulatory tool to approve STU or Components and vehicles equipped with STU or Components because the same technology can sometimes be fitted to various families or categories of vehicles or is largely independent of a vehicle.
+Such mechanism will help streamlining the approvals of vehicles and hence the introduction of safety technologies on the market.